Ever wondered why, despite your best efforts, anxiety keeps creeping back into your life? It’s like a stubborn shadow you just can’t shake off.

 Anxiety disorders are becoming more and more common worldwide.
 In the US, anxiety disorders affect about 40 million adults.

-The causes of anxiety may be rooted in a lifestyle that is very hectic and stressful or from childhood trauma or other predisposing reasons.
+The causes of anxiety may be rooted in a lifestyle that is very hectic and stressful, or from childhood trauma or other predisposing reasons.
 In many cases, there may be more than one cause.

 And there are different types of anxieties as well.

-One can suffer from a generalized type of anxiety, or GAD, social anxiety, phobias, OCD, and PTSD.
+One can suffer from a generalized anxiety disorder, or GAD, a panic disorder, social anxiety, phobias, OCD, and PTSD.